 This year, the New Welsh Writing Awards champion works of 5,000 – 30,000 words in one category, the Rheidol Prize for Prose with a Welsh Theme or Setting, which was made possible thanks to the generous support of long-term subscriber Richard Powell.
-The prize is open until 23:59 on 16 March 2021 and is for writers from the UK and Ireland as well as those who have been educated in Wales for over six months.
-For the first time this year Gwen Davies will also consider one entry by a writer aged 18 – 25 for publication by New Welsh Review in print or online.
+The prize closed on 16 March 2021.

 As well as a cash prize of £1,000 as an advance against an e-publishing deal, the winning writer will receive a positive critique from stellar literary agent Cathryn Summerhayes at Curtis Brown Literary Agency in London.
 Second prize is a four-night stay at Nant writers’ retreat cottage within the grounds of Literature Wales’ Tŷ Newydd Writing Centre in Gwynedd, and third prize is a two-night stay at Gladstone’s Library in Flintshire, north Wales.
 The three shortlisted and three highly commended authors will also receive a one-year subscription to New Welsh Review.
 In addition, New Welsh Review will publish extracts of the highly commended and shortlisted nominees for publication in the autumn and winter 2021 editions of its creative magazine New Welsh Reader with an associated fee.
 To read more about our partners and sponsors, visit this page.